al11588/FlaskVueJSBoilerplate/README.md

 # Description:

 This boilerplate code uses Flask, Vue JS, Axios and the Advice API.
 You can use Jinja with Vue JS to show data on your HTML pages.

+# Use:

 Vue JS users: Instead of using {{ data }} use [[ data ]] .